d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

 ## Classifying the Testing Set and Submitting Results on Kaggle

-After obtaining a satisfactory model design and hyperparameters, we use all training datasets (including validation sets) to retrain the model and classify the testing set.
+After obtaining a promising model with hyperparameters, we use all the labeled data (including the validation set) to retrain the model and classify the testing set.

 ```{.python .input}
 net, preds = get_net(devices), []